 In replacing a pinblock, precise drilling is essential.
 If the pinblock is to be drilled on a drill press, accurately centering the holes is a must.
-The method I use, although not the simplest (or only) approach, does ensures a perfectly duplicated pinblock.
+The method used in our shop, although not the simplest (or only) approach, does ensure a perfectly duplicated pinblock if done correctly.

-Photo #1: Pinblock clamped firmly in place
+Photo #1: Pinblock clamped firmly in place.